 No, scholarships cannot be applied to graduate degrees.
 Scholarships can only be applied to undergraduate studies.

-The Local 150 Food Bank Scholarship is not a needs based scholarship.
+The IUOE Local 150 Scholarship Fund, Inc. is not a needs-based scholarship.
 Applications are ranked based on academics, standardized test scores, extracurricular activities, and personal references to determine the winners of the scholarship.
 Applicants who do not submit all of the required materials are considered ineligible for the scholarship.
 It is the applicant’s responsibility to ensure that all required documents are submitted to the Scholarship Committee.

-A maximum of sixteen scholarships will be awarded annually.
-4-$2,500 2-year mechanic tech scholarships renewable for 1 year; 4-$2,500 2-year degree scholarships renewable for 1 year; 8-$3,000 4-year degree scholarships renewable for 3 years.
-If you are a recipient of the Food Bank Scholarship, you must renew your scholarship annually with evidence that you maintained a 3.00 grade point average on a 4.00 scale and continue to be enrolled as a full-time student in a two-year mechanic tech program, two-year associates or four-year undergraduate program in an accredited College of School.
-Please provide a request for renewal in writing along with an official transcript evidencing your continued eligibility by July 1st of the year following your scholarship award.
+Starting in 2019, the IUOE Local 150 Scholarship Fund, Inc. Committee will give out twenty-eight scholarships per year: 16-$3,300 4-year degree scholarships renewable for 3 years; 8-$2,750 2-year degree scholarships renewable for 1 year; and 4-$5,500 2-year mechanic tech degree scholarships renewable for 1 year.
+If you are a recipient of a scholarship, you must renew your scholarship annually with evidence that you maintained a 3.00 grade point average on a 4.00 scale and continue to be enrolled as a full-time student in a two-year associates or diesel/heavy equipment technician school or four-year undergraduate program in an accredited college or university.

-To complete the Local 150 Food Bank Scholarship, each applicant must submit
+To complete the IUOE Local 150 Scholarship Fund, Inc. application, each applicant must submit

-Application documents can be submitted online on the Food Bank Website or you can mail application materials to
+Application documents can be submitted online on the Submit Application Documents page (preferred method) or you can mail application materials to:

 c/o Scholarship Committee

 6170 Joliet Road, Suite 200